 Tennessee Center for the Study and Treatment of Dyslexia

-Tennessee-Specific Resources for Families
+Resources for Tennessee Families

 The links below can be helpful to Tennessee families seeking information about dyslexia screening, identification, and instructional support through response to instruction and intervention (RTI^2) or special education.